PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Multi-selection-in-lists.md

 Chrome just deselects all and selects the target row, ie. it ignores the Ctrl modifier.
 Curiously, IE behaves differently than WExp, for once: it keeps the selection unchanged, but moves the scrollbar (if any).

-The implementations moving the focus then allows to select or deselect the current row with Ctrl+space.
+The implementations moving the focus then allow to select or deselect the current row with Ctrl+space.
 Or even just space in some cases.
 Upon doing Ctrl+Shift+UDA, only Firefox extends the selection from the current position to the new one.
 Curiously, Windows Explorer extends the selection to the new position.
 Qt just move the focus.

-##Implementation
+## Implementation

 The implementation is rather simple, actually.
+Note I give it as it was done, with the ag-Grid API, but in the main function, I abstracted away some of it, and the remainder is easy to understand, so the logic can be adapted to another API.

 ```
  service.addShiftRangeSelect = function(gridOptions, handleCtrlShift, exclude)